faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

 In discussing Callister's talk, I will primarily be comparing two models:

 * The **modern origin model** suggests that someone or some people composed the Book of Mormon by drawing upon or being influenced by the early 1800s cultural milieu.
 Two main theories have been argued for recently:
-    * Joseph Smith was primarily responsible for the creation of the text (Brodie) with perhaps some help from Oliver (Metcalfe).
+    * Joseph Smith was primarily responsible for the creation of the text (Fawn Brodie, [Dan Vogel](https://www.mormonstories.org/podcast/book-of-mormon-dan-vogel/), and Brent Metcalfe[^metcalfejsci]).
 I will refer to this as the "Joseph Smith composed it" (JSCI) model.
     * Some other group of people were responsible (e.g., Lucy Mack, Joseph Smith Sr., and Hyrum Smith, or Oliver Cowdery, and Sidney Rigdon).
 I will refer to this as the "others mainly composed it" (OMCI) model.
 Joseph may have helped or played a role in dictation, but others were primarily responsible for the content.
 * The **ancient origin model** (AKA **divine intervention model**) suggests that Joseph Smith was able to convey the meaning of an ancient American source into English.
 And, if ancient information were somehow being transmitted through Smith, then this strongly implies supernatural intervention since nobody knew ancient American languages at the time.
 Four main theories have been advanced for the translation:
     * An **ironclad** translation would mean that Joseph transmitted precisely what was shown to him in the seer stone or Urim and Thummim and this then was a high-fidelity transfer of the meaning of the text on the golden plates into English.
 Some witness accounts seem to support this model, but enough data contradicts this model that few, if any, scholars support it today.